Ayush7828/ClassRoom-FacultyManagement-Java-Project/README.md

 Project Summary

-The Attendance and Faculty Management System is a web-based application, designed to streamline attendance tracking and faculty management in educational institutions.
+The Attendance and Faculty Management System is a web-based application BUilding RestApi, designed to streamline attendance tracking and faculty management in educational institutions.
 Its objectives include simplifying attendance recording, providing efficient course scheduling, and enhancing communication between faculty, classroom, courses,FacultyAttendance,ClassSchedule and students.